mobizt/FirebaseClient/resources/docs/cloud_functions.md

 - `uid` - The user specified UID of async result (optional).

-11. ## 🔹  bool list(AsyncClientClass &aClient, const GoogleCloudFunctions::Parent &parent, GoogleCloudFunctions::ListOptions &listOptions)
+11. ## 🔹  String list(AsyncClientClass &aClient, const GoogleCloudFunctions::Parent &parent, GoogleCloudFunctions::ListOptions &listOptions)

 The Firebase project Id should be only the name without the firebaseio.com.